learn-co-curriculum/what-is-a-stack/README.md

-# Day 1: Implement a Stack Class
+# Days 1-2: Implement a Stack Class

 **Fork and then clone me!**